Intrinsic measurement errors for the speed of light in vacuum: Perturbation of metric due to light intensity

+where indices are pulled up or down by the full metric $g^{\mu\nu}$.
+Eq.\,\eqref{eq:Awavefin} is solved exactly by the original plane wave despite the changed metric, as the $\epsilon$-correction in $A^3$ is $\propto (\partial_x+\partial_{ct})^2$.
+This reflects the well-known result that two parallely propagating beams of light do not affect each other gravitationally \cite{tolman_gravitational_1931,bonnor_gravitational_1969}.
 The existence of a mode with unchanged dispersion relation suggests that judging whether the vacuum may still be considered as such based on the change of a single mode frequency can be insufficient.
 In such a case, the change of the metric can normally still be probed using other modes.
 In the example above the frequencies of modes propagating in different directions, e.g.~$A^3\propto \exp(i k(x+ct))$, are modified locally by a relative amount of order $\epsilon(\bx)$, as can be shown by solving \eqref{eq:Awavefin} in eikonal approximation.